 A Few Extra Tips

 Completing FAFSA can be an overwhelming process.
 It can also be tempting to skip it altogether, especially if you’re from a middle- or high-income family and you believe you aren’t eligible for aid.
 However, that’s an assumption that could mean leaving aid on the table.
 Here are three more helpful tips:

 2. Schools, states, and scholarships have varying deadlines.
 As stated earlier, FAFSA opened Oct.
-1 and closes June 30 of next year.
-However, the schools and scholarships you’re applying to may require you to fill out your FAFSA before June 30, so it’s best to check each school’s and program’s FAFSA deadlines to avoid losing out on aid.
+1, 2022, and closes June 30, 2024, for the 2023-2024 academic year.
+However, the schools and scholarships you’re applying to may require you to fill out your FAFSA before June 30 of next year, so it’s best to check each school’s and program’s FAFSA deadlines to avoid losing out on aid.